digma-ai/digma-intellij-plugin/README.md

 ## testing

 - load the project into IntelliJ IDEA 2021.3.2</br>
+- setup jdk 11 for the project</br>
 - open gradle tool window and execute task intellij.runIde</br>
+- when the test ide starts load the sample project from sample-projects/simple-idea-java-project</br>
-- setup jdk 11 for the project</br>
+- setup jdk 11 for the sample project</br>
 - play with the plugin</br>